-- Documentary is a reality-based approach to capture real moments.
-Rather than posing for pictures, I will follow you throughout the day capturing events as they naturally unfold.
-When needed, I will blend seamlessly into the background and become “invisible" to the experience.
-The best documentary photojournalists are both experienced to anticipate the shot and also work very quickly to catch a fleeting story.
-Prefered method used to document your wedding ceremony and reception.
+- Photojournalism is a reality-based approach to document real moments.
+Rather than posing for pictures, I will follow you and your guests throughout the day, capturing events as they naturally unfold.
+When needed, I will try to blend seamlessly into the background and become “invisible” to the experience.
+This method is applied best during the wedding ceremony and most of the reception including first dances and toasts.
+The best photojournalists are both experienced to anticipate the shot and also work very quickly to capture the fleeting story.

 - Traditional Portraiture A classic style of posed photography often used for engagement and formal portraits, with a focus on good posture, natural expressions, and simple backgrounds.
-I have lots of experience directing a wide range of subjects from a single person and couples, to more challenging groupings including the bridal party, family formals, to SUPER LARGE groups of 250+ people.
-These skills have taken years to master and I feel confident that I am able to take charge, keep it fun, and get all of your desired formal pictures within a reasonable amount of time so you and your guests can enjoy the party!
+I experience directing a wide range of subjects from a single person to very large groups of 250+ people.
+I feel confident that I am able to take charge, keep it fun, and get all of your desired formal pictures within a reasonable amount of time so you and your guests can enjoy the party!

 - Pretty Details These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
-The creation of these images can be time consuming from getting a close up shot of your wedding rings, styling your invitations, to fluffing wedding gowns, straightening out pant legs, and making sure bouquets are held in the correct position.
+Attention to the smallest details help tell the story and can include close up shots of things like the wedding rings, wedding invitations, food, party favors, centerpieces, personal items, reception decor, etc. We will also pay attention bridal gowns, straightening out pant legs, and making sure bouquets are held in the correct position.

 2) How long do we need coverage for?